wenhuizhang/Akraino/Doc/regionalNodeInstall.md

 #### The Build Server, it has the following requirements:

-1) Ubuntu 16.04.1;
+• Any server or VM with Ubuntu Release 16.04

-2) Docker version 1.13.1;
+• Packages: Latest versions of sshpass, xorriso, and python-requests

-3) Packages of sshpass, xorriso and python-requests.
+• Docker 1.13.1 or later

 #### The Bare Metal server has the following requirements:

-1) Dell PowerEdge R740 server;
+• Dell PowerEdge R740 server with no installed OS

-2) Two interfaces to bond for the primary network connectivity;
+• Two interfaces for primary network connectivity bonding

-3) 802.1q vlan tagging on primary network interfaces.
+• 802.1q VLAN tagging for primary network interfaces

 #### The network requirements are: